 MobileHelp is another low-cost option, with plans for individuals and couples.
-MobileHelp Classic, the least expensive plan at $19.95/month uses a cellular network, as do all of the MobileHelp plans.
-The Classic Plan includes a pendant with one help button and a monitoring base.
-Equipment is included at no-cost as long as you're actively subscribed to the plan.
-Enjoy two-way communication with a monitoring station when an emergency arises.
+MobileHelp Classic, the least expensive plan, starts at $19.95 per month and runs on a cellular connection.
+MobileHelp Classic includes a pendant with one help button and a monitoring base.
+Equipment is included at no cost, as long as you're actively subscribed to the plan.

 3. Bay Alarm Medical

-Another low-cost option can be found through Bay Alarm Medical.
-Also priced at $19.95/month, you can get a basic medical alert system monitoring.
+You can find Another low-cost option through Bay Alarm Medical.
+Prices begin at $19.95 per month for basic at-home monitoring.
 This system uses a landline to give you clear two-way communication.
 You can choose a wearable pendant or wristband with this plan.

-For seniors who are on-the-go, but still want to the peace of mind of having a medical alert system, GreatCall offers an option that includes GPS technology.
-The basic plan starts at $19.99/month which will allow you to just be connected with a call center that can pinpoint your location.
-You need to buy the equipment which is a one-time cost of $49.99 for this system, but GreatCall offers several seasonal discounts throughout the year, so be on the lookout!
+For seniors who are on the go but still want the peace of mind of having a medical alert system, GreatCall offers an option that includes GPS technology.
+The basic plan starts at $24.99 per month, which connects you with a call center that can pinpoint your location.
+You'll also pay a one-time equipment fee of $49.99 for this system, but GreatCall offers several seasonal discounts throughout the year, so be on the lookout!